Investigation and Discovery Sample Clauses

 Investigation and Discovery.
 Prior to mediation, the Parties conducted significant investigation and discovery of the relevant facts and law.
 Specifically, Defendants produced documents relating to their policies, practices, and procedures regarding meal and rest periods, overtime, and other payroll and operational policies.
 As part of Defendants’ production, Plaintiffs also reviewed time records, pay records, and information relating to the size and scope of the Class, as well as data permitting Plaintiffs to understand the number of workweeks in the Class Period.
 Plaintiffs also interviewed Class Members who worked for Defendants throughout the Class Period.
 The Parties agree that the above-described investigation and evaluation, as well as the information exchanged during the settlement negotiations, are more than sufficient to assess the merits of the respective Parties’ positions and to compromise the issues on a fair and equitable basis.

 Investigation and Discovery.
 Prior to mediation, the Parties conducted significant investigation and discovery of the relevant facts and law.
-Specifically, Defendant produced documents relating to its wage-and-hour policies, practices, and procedures, including those regarding meal and rest periods, overtime, bonus and incentive plans, and other payroll and operational policies.
-As part of Defendant’s production, Plaintiff also reviewed time records, pay records, and information relating to the size and scope of the Class, as well as data permitting Plaintiff to understand the number of workweeks in the Class Period.
+Specifically, Defendant produced documents relating to their wage-and-hour policies, practices, and procedures, including those regarding meal and rest periods, overtime, and other payroll and operational policies.
+As part of Defendant’ production, Plaintiff also reviewed time records, pay records, and information relating to the size and scope of the Class, as well as data permitting Plaintiff to understand the number of workweeks in the Class Period.
 Plaintiff also interviewed Class Members who worked for Defendant throughout the Class Period.
 The Parties agree that the above-described investigation and evaluation, as well as the information exchanged during the settlement negotiations, are more than sufficient to assess the merits of the respective Parties’ positions and to compromise the issues on a fair and equitable basis.

 Related to Investigation and Discovery